SciML/Surrogates.jl/docs/src/secondorderpoly.md

-# Second Order Polynomial Surrogate Tutorial
+# Second order polynomial surrogate tutorial

 The second-order polynomial model is the least-squares fit